 ‘Where ya’ll heading?’
 Asked the colossal gun-toting Texan agent, as we showed our passports for the final time.
 I’d wanted to answer, ‘Err, Mexico,’ but thought it best to bite my tongue.
 ‘We’re heading down to the Yucatan officer’, I answered politely doing my best Hugh Grant impression.
 Lisa was feeling less polite.
 Through our helmet installed comms system she’d whispered in my ear, ‘Jesus, he sounds like John Wayne, look at the size of this guy, I think he ate John Wayne!’

 ‘Ya’ll take care, there’s a trouble over there.’

 ‘Really, where exactly?’
 I asked, feeling suddenly more concerned than I had been.
 ‘Son, that whole place got danger!
 Let me tell ya’ll, I’ve been stood on this border for 25-years and I ain’t never put a foot in that country!’
 Our stern friend stated with a degree of pride that seemed misplaced.

-With that he returned our paperwork, snorted and waived us on our way to what he presumed was to be our certain death.
+With that, he returned our paperwork, snorted and waved us on our way to what he presumed was to be our certain death.